Evaluating AI Tools

 Green Flags

-- Transparent roadmap — Public or shared.
-Shows direction.
+- Transparent roadmap — Public or shared direction.

 - Active community — Forums, Discord, GitHub.
-Support and feedback.
+Support and feedback loops.

 - Clear documentation — API docs, guides, examples.
 Faster onboarding.

-- Data controls — Delete, export, processing agreements.
-Privacy respect.
+- Data controls — Delete, export, and processing agreements.
+Shows privacy respect.

-- Stable pricing — Clear tiers.
-No surprise changes.
+- Stable pricing — Clear tiers without surprise changes.

 The 14-Day Test